 You know you're off to a good start with a one-on-one when Andi is visibly exhausted and describes herself as emotionally drained:

 And Cody, who's been captive in the palatial Abano Grand since move-in day, is all:

 I'm frequently asked if I would have considered being Bachelorette.
-(As if they would have wanted me) I have a plethora of reasons as to why not but I don't need those anymore because this date sums them all up PERFECTLY.
+(As if they would have wanted me!)
+I have a plethora of reasons as to why I would've been a terrible choice but this date sums them all up PERFECTLY.

 The Bachelorette is tired, she has lengthy dates every day, talks about her feelings ad nauseam dozens of times a day, and at this point has her favorites picked out.
-Nonetheless, she has to go through the motions and take Cody, who she clearly has no romantic feelings for, on a full-day date, spend the whole day pretending to be interested, only to break up with him on national television.
-And as humiliating as that is for him, it's not an enviable position for her either.
+Nonetheless, she has to go through the motions and take Cody, for whom she clearly has zero romantic feelings, on a full-day date, spend the whole day pretending to be interested, only to break up with him on national television.
+And as humiliating as that is for him, it's possibly even less enviable a position for her.